 Norman Rockwell (American, 1894-1978)

-Untitled, depicting a mock jury, signed and dated 1942
+Untitled, depicting a jury, signed and dated 1942

 Some objects are unique, rare and very special.
 A generalist appraiser must be competent to identify rare and important objects.
-In each and every assignment the appraiser must be competent to develop credible assignment results for every object included in the assignment.
+In each and every assignment the appraiser must be competent to identify, analyze and value every object included in the assignment.
 The task is daunting, knowledge and experience matter.

 Call Novotny now: (626) 292-2224 (sorry, but no free appraisals)